 Secondly, the case makes it very clear that a breach of fiduciary duty still requires proof that the breach caused or led to the damages suffered.

-At Milosevic Fiske LLP, our team of Toronto corporate commercial lawyers regularly represent clients in complex litigation matters ranging from straightforward contract and partnership disputes to complex multi-party commercial claims including dealing with claims of loss from real estate transactions.
+At Milosevic & Associates, our team of Toronto corporate commercial lawyers regularly represent clients in complex litigation matters ranging from straightforward contract and partnership disputes to complex multi-party commercial claims including dealing with claims of loss from real estate transactions.
 Over the years, our team of exceptional litigators has seen it all and has successfully fought for our clients’ rights.
 Our impressive track record speaks for itself.
 Call us at 416-916-1387 or contact us online to schedule a consultation.